 Figs are now in season.
-When I buy figs to eat or for a recipe, I generally purchase much more than I can eat.
-That is especially true when I buy figs from a store like Costco.
-When that happens I find other ways to preserve them.
+When I buy figs to eat or for a recipe, I purchase much more than I can eat.
+That is particularly the case when I buy figs from a store like Costco.
+When that happens, I find other ways to preserve them.
 This time, I purposefully purchased a larger quantity of figs to make this fresh fig jam.

 I love this fresh fig jam recipe.
 This fig jam is an especially nice treat to have on hand.
-As always, this is a really simple recipe that doesn’t require a great deal of time.
+As always, this is a simple recipe that doesn’t require a large amount of time

 Notes: If you like your fig jam a little sweeter, add a bit more sugar.
-If you want a little more tartness, you can add a bit more lemon.
-However, be careful not to add too much of either.
-You may need to mash the fruit a little, depending on the skins of the figs. I use small, heavy sided jars that can be found at Cost Plus/World Market.
+If you want a bit more tartness, you can add a bit more lemon.
+However, be careful not to add too much of either, the figs will carry the day all by themselves.
+You may need to mash the fruit a little, depending on the fig skins.
+I use small, heavy sided jars that can be found on line at many grocery stores and at Cost Plus/World Market.

 I always make this jam in small batches and put it in small freezer safe jars.
-This makes for a great presentation.
-It is a wonderful addition to a cheese and wine course or breakfast with a good bread, homemade biscuits or scones.
+This makes for an excellent presentation.
+It is a superb addition to a cheese and wine course or breakfast with a good bread, homemade biscuits or scones.
 This jam never stays around very long.
 It is that popular.
-I usually hide some to insure I have it around for the holidays.
+I usually hide some to ensure I have it around for the holidays.

 Time to eat…